-3.4.2 Ambition (OY)
+3.4.1 Ambition (OY)

 Full name of the programme: Ambition - fostering development in areas where armed forces achieve significant results in NATO and the EU, 2020- -2026.
+The main goal of the programme is to ensure the country's defence capability and achieve the declared political and military ambitions of the Czech Republic in the form of development of the capabilities of the armed forces and sectors of the Ministry of Defence.
 The Ministry of Defence will support applied research which will translate into development and innovation efforts leading to implementation of the results in practice to enhance the capabilities of armed forces and relevant relations to the security system of the country.

-According to information from the RD&I IS, support has been provided (until March 2021) for 2 projects.
+According to information from the RD&I IS, support has been provided (until March 2022) for 12 projects.